adrian-13/Pin-Board/README.md

 - Adding new pins
 - Displaying existing pins in real-time
-- Deleting pins by clicking
+- Deleting pins by double-clicking on them
 - Utilizing Firebase Realtime Database for data storage and synchronization
+- User name submission with UUID generation for unique identification
+- Modal windows for user name submission and pin deletion confirmation

 ## Technologies